seamapi/url-search-params-serializer/README.md

 [`URLSearchParams.toString()`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/toString#return_value)
 which encodes most non-alphanumeric characters.

-Serialization is guaranteed to be well-defined within each type, i.e., if the type of value for a given key in the query string is fixed and known by the consumer parsing the string, it can be unambigously parsed back to the original primitive value.

 - The primitive `null` is serialized to an empty value, e.g., `{ foo: null }` serializes to `foo=`.
 - Any `undefined` values are removed,